 Outside, the afternoon was sunny, clear and paint fume free.
 It felt good to walk around.

-The stars aligned and I was able to get on the sidewalk without getting hit or dumping the bike.
-After checking in I asked the girl where the free parking was, and she indicated for me just to pull the bike into the lobby.
+The stars aligned and I was able to get onto the sidewalk without getting hit or dumping the bike.
+After checking in, I asked the girl where the free parking was, and she indicated for me just to pull the bike into the lobby.
 First of all the lobby was very tiny, and secondly, there was a large step up into the hallway from the sidewalk.
 I finally got to use my camping duffel bag for the first time of the trip, using it as a ramp to get the bike in.
 It was quite a bit of maneuvering on the sidewalk to avoid having to try to back into the traffic and take a run at it.
 Lots of gentle clutch burning and I finally got the bike into the hallway to the lobby where she then indicated to continue into the dining room.
-I finally got the bike in and the cases off, rolling it back into a gap between tables before moving into my new accommodations.
+I finally got the bike in and the cases off, rolling it back into a gap between dining tables before moving into my new accommodations.

-One of the displays featured true shrunken heads from the Amazonian tribes, somewhat macabre and fascinating.
+One of the displays featured real shrunken heads from the Amazonian tribes, somewhat macabre and fascinating.
 Outside the museum, a walkway lead to Incan ruins and the park, complete with llamas and an area with birds on display.
 Both the museum and park were very impressive and worth every penny, which amounted to none.
 The museum and park were free.

 One thing I never knew was that the Incans had sloped roof dwellings with brick style walls

-It was a solemn affair and as I watched the officers lift the statue to carry into the Cathedral, suddenly I was engulfed in white and had no idea what was happening until I realized that from above, thousands of rose petals were pouring off the roof onto the statue, the Cardinal and the few of us standing with them.
+It was a solemn affair and as I watched the officers lifting the statue to carry into the Cathedral, I was suddenly engulfed in a white blur and had no idea what was happening, until I realized that from above, thousands of rose petals were pouring off the roof onto the statue, the Cardinal and the few of us standing with them.

 I made good time and arrived in the high mountain area around 11, exploring a couple of small villages and killing some time until about noon when I rode on out to the park.

-When it was time for the three of us to head back to Cuenca, there was a puddle of oil beneath my bike and my heart sank.
+When it was time for the three of us to head to Cuenca, there was a puddle of oil beneath my bike and my heart sank.
 I hoped it was coming from my recently replaced oil filter, however that was not the case.
-We had decided to stop and have some roast pig for a late lunch, but decided that it was more important to get the bike back to Cuenca.
-I followed as we wove our way down the mountain.
-Luckily, my clutch had not begun to slip and I was thankful for that as the slow and certain realization that a big problem lay ahead.
+The oil was leaking from the joint of the transmission and clutch housing, a bad sign that the engine main seal was leaking.
+That was a major issue, and usually the clutch would begin slipping as the leak saturated the clutch plate.